Multiple Currencies Examples

 Euro |

 Any GL impact posts to the secondary accounting books based on the currency for the subsidiary accounting book.
-The GL impact displays in the currency for the accounting book, and not the currency that appears on the transaction for the transaction line items.
+The GL impact shows in the currency for the accounting book, not the one on the transaction line items.

 Converting Currency in a Custom GL Lines Plug-in Implementation

-In general, you do not need to perform manual conversion of currencies if you are using the amounts of standard lines posted to a transaction to calculate the values of custom lines.
-However, if you want to use hard-coded currency values or retrieve an amount to use in a custom line from a source other than a standard GL impact line, you need to manually convert the currency amounts.
+In general, you don't need to manually convert currencies if you're using the amounts of standard lines posted to a transaction to calculate the values of custom lines.
+However, if you want to use hard-coded currency values or retrieve an amount for a custom line from somewhere other than a standard GL impact line, you need to manually convert the currency amounts.

 To perform the conversion, complete the following steps: